-Approval of the Agreement authorizes the City Manager or designee to execute the Agreement with City Net as the Shelter Operator for up to three (3) years with a total budget of \$5.7 million, will meet one of the highest priority goals for the City to address homelessness.
-By providing a year-round bridge housing program, the City is filling a large gap for those attempting to transition into a more stable living situation.
+Approval of the Agreement authorizes the City Manager or designee to execute the Agreement with City Net as the Shelter Operator for up to three (3) years with a total budget of \$6.6 million.
+By providing a year-round bridge housing program, the City is assisting those attempting to transition into a more stable living situation.